chrismessina/seed/README.md

 ## Credits

 This project is one big mashup and open-source appropriation of projects from [Feather](https://github.com/feathericons/feather), [Ionicons](https://github.com/ionic-team/ionicons), and [Eva Icons](https://akveo.github.io/eva-icons/#/).
 I started this project as something to work on while I practice React/Gatsby and inspecting those projects as I learn has been truly invaluable.
 Anything impressive is probably code from them I didn't change.
-Anything that barely works is probably from yours truly.
+Anything that barely functions is probably from yours truly.
 Please consider contributing.